Radiation therapy for soft tissue sarcomas

 External beam radiation therapy: For this treatment, radiation delivered from outside the body is focused on the cancer.
 This is the type of radiation therapy most often used to treat sarcomas.
 Treatments are often given daily, 5 days a week, usually for several weeks.
-Newer forms of external beam radiation may be used that can lessen the impact of the radiation on healthy tissue, such as:
+Often a technique called intensity modulated radiation therapy (IMRT) is used.
+This better focuses the radiation on the cancer and lessens the impact on healthy tissue.

 Brachytherapy may be the only form of radiation therapy used or it can be combined with external beam radiation.